andreasschrade/android-design-template/README.md

 ## What is this?

 This is a State of the Art Android Material Design template.
-You can use this project as a template for upcomming App projects.
+You can use this project as a template for upcoming App projects.
 Just clone the project, change package name and make all necessary customisations.

 ## Dependencies